 I took a course to fulfill the Upper-Level Writing Requirement but it isn’t showing up on my record.
 How can I correct this?

 Verify that the course was an approved ULWR course during the term you selected it.
-Go to the LSA Courseguide, choose the correct term, and highlight the “Upper-Level Writing” option under the “Other Requirements/Groupings” feature.
+Go to the LSA Courseguide, choose the correct term and “Upper Level Writing” from the Skills/Req drop-down menu.
 If the course does not appear on this list, it was not an approved ULWR course and you will need to complete a course that is approved to fulfill the ULWR.

-If the course was approved to fulfill the ULWR, email Teri Ford at the Sweetland Center for Writing.
-Include your name, your UMID number, the course and section number, and the term you completed the course in the email.
+If the course was approved to fulfill the ULWR, email firstname.lastname@example.org your name, UMID number, course and section number, and the term you completed the course in the email.
 A Sweetland staff member will investigate the situation and let you know the status.

-I can’t fit an approved Upper-Level Writing Requirement class in my schedule.
+I’m a graduating senior and I’m unable to fit an approved Upper-Level Writing Requirement class in my schedule this semester.
 What can I do?

 Students completing an honors thesis can opt to count it toward their ULWR by filling out an Honors Thesis Intent Form and submitting it to the Honors Office, 1330 Mason Hall.